secondRZ/swe-interview/topics/cs-details.md

 ## OOP

 * Properties and methods default to `private` access.
 Even the constructor has to be made `public`.
+* A class should control everything about itself.
+No other classes should be able to change an object's properties without calling a method of that object.
 * Extend a base class with a colon. `class Mammal : Animal {`.
 Base class constructors are called first.
 The subclass needs a constructor that accepts  parameters that it can pass to the base class, then send it after the subclass' constructer with a colon, the keyword `base`, and the parameters passed. `Mammal(string numLegs, string species) : base(species) {`.
 The "colon base" thing isn't necessary for constructors without any parameters.
 * You can use the this keyword to reference the object itself in class methods.
 * Static members are initialized only once, and shared by all objects of the class.